aseprite/docs/context-bar.md

 ![Context bar for pencil tool](context-bar/pencil.png)

-The context bars for most painting tools look similar to this, with a few options added or removed.
+The context bar for most painting tools looks similar to this, with a few options added or removed.

 ### Brush type, custom brushes, & brush angles